thelautiff/UN_meeting_records/README.md

 I had to do this for a project, so I thought I'd share my code to save someone else the pain of having to figure this out from scratch.

-Find the guide [here](https://github.com/thelautiff/UN_meeting_records/blob/master/UN%20Digital%20Library%20Search%20Results.Rmd)(it's an R Markdown file(.
+Find the guide [here](https://github.com/thelautiff/UN_meeting_records/blob/master/UN%20Digital%20Library%20Search%20Results.Rmd) (it's an R Markdown file).
+I've set the working directories in the Markdown file to make it work if you clone the whole respository to your ~/Desktop - the pdf and txt folders are empty and ready to receive downloads of the pdf files/converted txt files.

 I've included some random search results in the `results.csv` file for you to experiment with.